Inflation in the UK rose more than expected in October, reaching 11.1 per cent, its highest level since 1981.

 Europe and much of the wider world were already being hit with soaring energy prices - which contribute to inflation - before Russia's invasion of Ukraine in late February.

 The conflict has exacerbated the energy crisis by fuelling global worries it may lead to an interruption of oil or natural gas supplies from Russia.
+Moscow said in September it would not fully resume its gas supplies to Europe until the West lifts its sanctions.

 The prices of many commodities - crucially including food - have also been rising ever since COVID-19 pandemic lockdowns were first introduced two years ago, straining global supply chains, leaving crops to rot, and causing panic-buying in supermarkets.